varadhanr/Extended_V6_File_System/README.md

 How to Compile and build using CMake
 --------------------------
 1) mkdir build/
-2) Inside build folder CMake ../src
+2) Inside build folder cmake ../src
-3) CMake --build .
+3) cmake --build .

 Commands that are supported:
 ---------------------------